Searching ...

 401k Withdrawal

 There are some exceptions to this penalty.
-If you’re using the money to purchase a home that will be your main residence, this is considered an exemption.
-But you’ll have a hard time getting the exemption approved if you have other assets that you could have used to finance the purchase.
-Whether or not the withdrawal is approved, you can expect the withdrawal amount to be taxed like income.
+And guess what?
+Using the money to purchase a home that will be your main residence is considered an exemption.
+However, you’ll have a hard time getting the exemption approved if you have other financial assets that you could have used to finance the purchase.

 No matter how you look at it, this isn’t the ideal way to buy a house.
 However, if you’re in a bind, it may be your only option.